sematext/docs/docs/monitoring/processes.md

 </video>

-The real-time view of the top N processes contains a time-series chart, a heatmap, and a list with the process details that help you identify processes with the highest resource usage.
+The real-time view of the top N processes contains a time-series chart, a tile map, and a list with the process details that help you identify processes with the highest resource usage.

-Expanding a row in the process list shows detailed information about the processes:
+Expanding a row in the process list shows detailed information about the process:

 - PID
 - User